ManuelMcLure/NTPGPSSpoofer/README.md

 If you are in a time zone that does not have Daylight Saving Time, or your clock is smart enough to handle time changes on its own, the easiest option is to check the "Use GMT/UTC" check box and set the clock's timezone appropriately.
 If you don't mind changing the clock yourself twice a year you can also select this option if you're in a time zone that does DST, you'll just have to adjust the clock time zone twice a year.

 If, like me, you want your clock to automatically adjust the time but the clock doesn't support this, we can "trick" the clock by sending the correct local time in the GPS messages, and letting the clock think that it's displaying GMT.
-To do this, uncheck the "Used GMT/UTC" checkbox, and enter a time zone recipe in the "Timezone" field.
+To do this, uncheck the "Use GMT/UTC" checkbox, and enter a time zone recipe in the "Timezone" field.

 Please note that due to the limited program space on the 8266, it does not have the library of time zones that is common on Linux systems, so you can't just specify "America/Los_Angeles" or "PST8PDT" - instead you will need to specify what the rules are for the time change.